Sixfold Way of Traversable Wormholes in the Sachdev-Ye-Kitaev Model: Abstract

 \section{Abstract}

 In the infrared limit, a nearly anti-de Sitter spacetime in two dimensions (AdS$_2$) perturbed by a weak double trace deformation and a two-site $(q>2)$-body Sachdev-Ye-Kitaev (SYK) model with $N$ Majoranas and a weak $2r$-body intersite coupling share the same near-conformal dynamics described by a traversable wormhole.
 We exploit this relation to propose a symmetry classification of traversable wormholes depending on $N$, $q$, and $r$, with $q>2r$, and confirm it by a level statistics analysis using exact diagonalization techniques.
-Intriguingly, a time-reversed state never results in a new state, so only six universality classes occur: A, AI, BDI, CI, C, and D.
+Intriguingly, a time-reversed state never results in a new state, so only six universality classes occur---A, AI, BDI, CI, C, and D---and different symmetry sectors of the model may belong to distinct universality classes.

 A generic many-body quantum chaotic system that does not suffer from localization~\cite{anderson1958,basko2006} eventually reaches an ergodic state governed by the symmetries of the system, rather than by the microscopic details of its Hamiltonian.
 Since this ergodic state only depends on global symmetries, it is possible to classify the dynamics by these symmetries.
 The study of level statistics is a powerful tool for establishing this classification because the level statistics of quantum chaotic systems~\cite{bohigas1984,guhr1998} agree with the predictions of random matrix theory (RMT)~\cite{wigner1951,dyson1962a,dyson1962b,dyson1962c,dyson1962d,dyson1972,mehta2004}.
 Based on the theory of symmetric spaces, it was concluded that, after taking care of unitary symmetries, only ten universality classes exist, the so-called tenfold way of RMT~\cite{altland1997}.
 The symmetry classification was later extended to non-Hermitian systems, where 38 universality classes exist~\cite{bernard2002,kawabata2019,zhou2019,hamazaki2020,kanazawa2021,garcia2022d}.